nshimaza/ie4k-iox-custom-top-process/README.md

 ## Proxy for Docker container

-The build process of Docker image involves Internet access from inside of container to be built.
+The build process of the Docker image involves Internet access from inside of container to be built.
 If your Docker is sitting behind a proxy, you have to tell container proxy configuration to be used by processes of inside container.
 This must be done separately